8.10 ACCEPTANCE AND TESTING

 B. Determine maximum permissible speed of roller

-C. Determine total m/min of full width mat that can be compacted with three coverages.
+C. Determine total ft./min. of full width mat that can be compacted with three coverages.

-A 0.15 m (0.5 ft.) overlap per pass requires three passes per coverage.
+A 0.5 ft. overlap per pass requires three passes per coverage.
 Nine passes required for three coverages.

 Note: A catch‑up pass is not needed in this case because third pass on third coverage will end at paver end of compacted area.

-Paver speed 6.6 m/min (21.65 ft./min.).
+Paver speed 21.65 ft./min.
 Roller capacity is inadequate for the indicated paver speed, and appropriate changes to increase roller capacity will be necessary.

 Above example considers a vibratory breakdown roller.
-From experience, we know a rubber‑tired intermediate roller is typically needed to achieve interstate density requirements.
+From experience, we know a rubber‑tired intermediate roller is typically needed to achieve interstate density (field voids) requirements.
 Same procedure can be used to calculate capacity of rubber roller and compare to paver speed.
-The only difference is that roller speed is not based on impacts per meter, but rather effectiveness as determined by nuclear gauge testing.
+The only difference is that roller speed is not based on impacts per foot, but rather effectiveness as determined by nuclear gauge testing.

 Uniform operation of paver is a critical factor in obtaining consistent density (field voids) results and smooth pavement.
 If paver is operated at erratic or excessive speed in short intervals, satisfactory results are difficult to achieve.
 When an excessive number of trucks arrive at paver simultaneously, paver operators are tempted to increase paver speed and quickly unload all waiting trucks, then stop paver, and await their return or next group.
 It is better to maintain appropriate paver speed and thereby assist in re-spacing the trucks.
 This does not sacrifice production, but maintains uniform rate of production which allows roller operator to maintain rolling speed and still keep up with paver.